ColinKennedy/tree-sitter-usd/README.md

 - are relationships able to be "declared but not defined"?

+- fuzz testing
+ - asset paths
+ - prim paths
+ - identifier names (of variables and such)
+ - prim names

 // TODO: Check if name is optional.
 What characters can it take?
 Unicode?